This resource offers tips, strategies and advice if you are studying with Asperger’s Syndrome or another autism spectrum disorder (ASD).

 - greater emotional support.

-Students who have a disability have rights under the Disability Discrimination Act.
-Students who feel their needs are not being met should discuss this with their lecturers or DLO.
-If dissatisfied, complaints may be first lodged through the institution’s internal procedures then taken to the Australian Human Rights Commission.
+Students with a disability have rights under the Disability Discrimination Act.
+If you feel your needs are not being met, you should discuss this with your lecturers or a Student Equity Adviser.
+If you are dissatisfied, complaints can be lodged through the University’s Complaints and Grievances procedure.
+If you are still dissatisfied, you can contact the Australian Human Rights Commission.